robur-coop/mollymawk/README.md

 Mollymawk is a unikernel itself, and communicates via TLS with albatross.
 It preserves state about users and configuration for the remote albatross instance.

 The assumption is that only mollymawk maintains and modifies the albatross that is running - it is not supported that you run other administrative tasks (such as modifying the policies) while mollymawk is running.

+## Funding

+This project is funded through [NGI Zero Core](https://nlnet.nl/core), a fund established by [NLnet](https://nlnet.nl) with financial support from the European Commission's [Next Generation Internet](https://ngi.eu) program.
+Learn more at the [NLnet project page](https://nlnet.nl/project/Mollymawk).